 Do you question how good your art is?

-Do you judge your art with other really good artists?
+Do you judge your art with other outstanding artists?

-Do you think that your art is not selling because it is not good enough?
+Do you think your art is not selling because it is not good enough?

 Most successful artists have asked the same questions and felt the same way you do at some point during their careers.

-Entrepreneur artists are artists who have an objective, believe in their art, and will to learn everything they can about marketing art.
+Entrepreneur artists have an objective, believe in their art, and will learn everything they can about marketing art.

 Starting an art business begins with having a product or service to sell and learning how to operate a business.

-Do you think the artists you see on the internet are making a presence just because of their artwork?
+Do you think the artists you see online are making a presence just because of their artwork?

 Before you answer that, let me ask you this.